 75-80% of the Afghan population live in rural areas where providing education, particularly to women and girls, is difficult because of security.
 The people in these areas are often without access to even the most basic of information on topics such as health, legal rights, and current affairs.

 Many Afghan women have no access to education.
 Dr. Sakena Yacoobi , founder of the Afghan Institute of Learning ( AIL) is always looking for innovative ways to provide quality education to more Afghans.
-Having reached over 14 million Afghans through AIL programs, she founded Radio Meraj a private radio station in Herat, which now has 2.7 million listeners.
+Having reached millions of Afghans through AIL programs, she founded Radio Meraj a private radio station in Herat, which reaches a population area of 2.9 million.
 With offices and partial programming donated by AIL, Dr. Yacoobi 's TV station will reach even more women and children.

 This project has provided additional documentation in a PDF file (projdoc.pdf).